 The New Jersey Shore has always had its fair share of spectacular eye-popping sights to see.
 Historically there have been the hulking shipwrecks of the Sindia in Ocean City, the Morro Castle in Asbury Park, and the concrete ship SS Atlantus in Cape May.
 In more recent years we’ve seen the world’s tallest sandcastle on the beach at Point Pleasant, and the Superstorm Sandy ravaged skeleton of the Jet Star roller coaster, half submerged beneath the Atlantic surf beside the Seaside boardwalk.
 But of all the strange spectacles that have been seen along the Jersey Shore over the years during summer days gone by, none may be weirder than the sight of a six-story tall elephant lumbering down our coastline.
-But that’s exactly what was witnessed this very week forty-five years ago along Atlantic Avenue in the tiny city of Margate, located just south of Atlantic City.
+But that’s exactly what was witnessed this very week forty-nine years ago along Atlantic Avenue in the tiny city of Margate, located just south of Atlantic City.

 Originally named “Elephant Bazaar,” the 65 foot high, 60 foot long, and 18 foot wide building was the brainchild of a real estate speculator named James V. Lafferty, who began building the pachyderm in 1881 in an effort to attract tourists and potential property buyers.
 The U.S. Patent Office granted Lafferty a patent giving him the exclusive right to make, use or sell animal-shaped buildings for 17 years.
 He commissioned Philadelphia architect William Free to design the building and hired a Philadelphia contractor to constructed the structure at a cost of between 25 and 38-thousand dollars.
 Lafferty would escort his perspective customers up to the howdah carriage at the top of the structure to point out parcels of available land for sale.